algokittens/arc69/README.md

     "title": "Token Metadata",
     "type": "object",
     "properties": {
+        "standard": {
+            "type": "string",
+            "description": "Describes the standard used, in this case arc69" },
         "description": {
             "type": "string",
             "description": "Describes the asset to which this token represents"